QuarkNerd/blog/jhill/_posts/2016-04-04-jenny-from-the-blockchain.md

 Bitcoin is just one implementation of the blockchain.
 While all cryptocurrencies are based on the blockchain algorithms, there are subtle differences between the implementations.
 To illustrate the differences here is a contrast between bitcoin and litecoin.
 The first difference is that litecoin aims to mine a block every 2.5 minutes, as opposed to bitcoins 10 minute processing rate.
 This speeds up the time it takes for a transaction to be confirmed in the network, providing protection to users against certain kinds of attack/mistake (such as double spending).
 A second difference is the inclusion of [scrypt](https://en.wikipedia.org/wiki/Scrypt) in the proof-of-word algorithm, a memory intensive function compared to bitcoin's [sha256](https://en.wikipedia.org/wiki/SHA-2).
 This makes it much harder to parallelise the mining of litecoins.
 Litecoin supports mining of up to 84 million litecoins, four times as many as bitcoin provides.

 In this post we will focus our explanations on the inner works of bitcoin, since all other cryptocurrencies share similar implementations.
 During our time constructing our own bitcoin network, we spent a lot of time researching exactly how bitcoin works, and so included in this blog is a selection of the core algorithms with step by step examples.
 We hope to help other people wanting to learn about bitcoin by assembling the information they need into a single source.
-We did this, so you don’t have to share in the difficulty of traversing the web looking for clues as to how the system works.
+We did this, so you don't have to share in the difficulty of traversing the web looking for clues as to how the system works.
 The language of this blog is aimed at people who have a basic understanding of computer science, and will go into some detail with how these algorithms work and some of the data structures are made.
 For anyone wanting to write their own code, we have included worked examples which can serve as test data for your algorithms.

-## Where’s your header at?
+## Where's your header at?

 Let us first go through some common terminology which is useful to know when reading into bitcoin and should help everything make a little more sense;